-Saving the Akhak-Tekes — success of the long term project to save the endangered Akhal-Teke horse — depends on you, the people who love the Akhal-Tekes.
+Saving the Akhal-Tekes — success of the long term project to save the endangered Akhal-Teke horse — depends on all of us, the people who love the Akhal-Tekes.

-Here are some specific ways to be part of this award-winning nonprofit project to saving the rare & amazing Akhal-Teke horse, and the nonprofit programs to support long term conservation breeding, breed education, and the success of Akhal-Teke horses and their people.
+Generosity comes in many forms.
+Here are some specific ways to be part of this award-winning nonprofit project to save the rare & amazing Akhal-Teke horse, and the nonprofit programs that support long term conservation breeding, breed education, and the success of Akhal-Teke horses and their people.

 Meeting the Akhal-Tekes in person can be an unforgettable experience.
 Click this link for visiting information.